remla24-team8/model-service/README.md

 # model-service

 The model-service represents a wrapper service for the released ML model.
-It will offer a REST API to exposes the model to other components and make it scalable.
+It offers a REST API to exposes the model to other components and make it scalable.

-• Fetch the pre-trained ML model and setup the environment to make it queryable.(An excellent solution will find ways to avoid including the model in the image.)

-• Depends on the lib-ml through a package manager (e.g., PyPi) to pre-processing queries.
-(DONE, but lib-ml does not yet have functionality)

-• Embed the ML model in a Flask webservice, so it can be queried via REST.
-(Flask is set up)

-• A workflow is used to automatically release the library in the GitHub container registry.

-• The container is versioned automatically, e.g., by picking-up on the corresponding Git version tag.
+`http://host_ip/` offers a small introduction of the endpoint

 ## Usage